Singapore Poetry Writing Month: History

 SingPoWriMo was initiated in April 2014 by Joshua Ip as a private Facebook page for other Singaporean poets, including Alfian Sa'at and Alvin Pang to share and critique poetry.
-However, Ip did not make the Facebook group private on accident.
+However, Ip did not make the Facebook group private accidentally.
 By the end of the month, the group had attracted over 400 participants.
 Ip decided to continue the event, which is now organised by Sing Lit Station, a literary charity also founded by him.
 In its current form, Ip has described the event as "poetry with peer pressure."
 A study by the Nanyang Technological University has found that the use of Singlish in SingPoWriMo poems are not well received by other poets due to its use as a comedic effect.

 In 2019, the Tamil Language Council organised a Tamil language SingPoWriMo competition that is unrelated to the Sing Lit Station organised event.
 In the same year, in response to poor sales of the SingPoWriMo hardcopy anthology, Sing Lit Station ceased the publication of the anthology, choosing instead to publish featured poems on an online magazine.